mpjack22/bedrock-ai-analyser/README.md

 ### Step 5: When done

 Close the browser and stop the server (`Ctrl+C`).
 Your assumed credentials expire automatically (typically after 1 hour).

-### Notes for TAMs

-- Temporary credentials expire — if the dashboard stops loading data, re-assume the role and restart the server
-- The analyser only reads data — it never writes to the customer account
-- Quota increase requests submitted via the dashboard go to the customer's own Service Quotas, not yours
-- CloudWatch metrics have a 5-10 minute delay — very recent activity may not appear immediately
-- The `users.json` file (created when you add dashboard users) is local to your machine and gitignored

 ---